cedardb/docs/content/cookbook/aws_dms.md

 * Set up a CedarDB instance in EC2 using whichever approach suits you.
 I prefer CloudFormation templates, for their repeatability.
 * When the CedarDB instance is running, note its VPC and deploy the remaining components into that same VPC.
-* Configure an RDS Postgres instance.
+* Deploy an RDS Postgres instance, **or** enable logical replication for your existing instance.
 * Create a schema in RDS and load it with some data.
 * Verify that schema and data gets replicated from RDS Postgres to CedarDB.